We are in the middle of an energy crisis. IntelliParticle has invented a patented solution for low energy heating elements.

 The result is a new composite solution for electrical heating where the carbon material acts as the conductor in the matrix while the polymer is electrically isolating.
 Radiation heat is generated once a current flowing through the composite material is applied.
 The efficiency of our solutions converting electrical to thermal energy is almost 100%.

-Through materials excellence and patent-pending processes, INTELLI PARTICLE is able to precisely tune the electrical resistance of the polymer matrix and so is able to address all voltage levels from 3V up to 230V or higher.
+Through materials excellence and patented processes, INTELLI PARTICLE is able to precisely tune the electrical resistance of the polymer matrix and so is able to address all voltage levels from 3V up to 230V or higher.

 The solutions offered today cover a broad temperature range, up to industrial temperatures of over 500°C, with the maximum temperatures actually defined by the melting temperature of the respective polymers.